MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/install-with-rc4-disabled.md

 For information about how to configure the encryption types allowed for Kerberos, see [Network security Configure encryption types allowed for Kerberos - Windows security | Microsoft Docs](/windows/security/threat-protection/security-policy-settings/network-security-configure-encryption-types-allowed-for-kerberos).

-In an environment which has RC4 disabled, ensure the following steps are implemented:
+In an environment that has RC4 disabled, ensure the following steps are implemented:

 1. The user account used to install Operations Manager has **AES Attributes** enabled on the **Domain Controller**.
 Navigate to the user object in Active Directory and verify that the **Account options** have the following:
    - Check **This account supports Kerberos AES 128 bit encryption.**